sketchbuch/vsc-workspace-sidebar/docs/Configuration.md

 - **excludeHiddenFolders** _bool_

   - Should hidden folders be skipped when searching for Workspaces?
 This overrides `workspaceSidebar.excludeHiddenFolders`
-  - Searching hidden folders can slow down the search
+  - Searching hidden folders can slow down the search.

 ### Paths